 Certification instructions.
 You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 does not apply.
 For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
 See the instructions for Part II, later.

+Sign Sigi Here U.S

-Here Signature of U.S. person ▶ Ka
+nature of . person 🕨